Foluremy/ChatterBox/README.md

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgements
--Firebase for backend services.
+- Firebase for backend services.
--React Icons for icons.
+- React Icons for icons.
--Vite for fast development.
+- Vite for fast development.